TeejMcSteez/TypstVSCodeExt/README.md

 ## Install

-Download typstlandsupport-<version>.vsix
+Download typstlandsupport-{version}.vsix

 Go to Extension

 Click Menu and add VSIX extension

-Add typstlandsupport-<version>.vsix to your extension file
+Add typstlandsupport-{version}.vsix to your extension file

 You now have Typst language support!